A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

 Our goal is to produce a morphism to a Gorenstein curve $\cC\to\OC$ such that a line bundle on $\OC$ of degree as prescribed by the weight function $w$ would have vanishing higher cohomology.
 This would ensure the unobstructedness of the space of maps to projective space.

 Classically, we would look for a vertical divisor $\pazocal Z$, supported on the exceptional locus of $\cC\to\OC$, such that the contraction is associated to a line bundle of the form $\omega_{\cC}(\pazocal Z)$ - this guarantees that $\OC$ is Gorenstein.
-Tropically, $\pazocal Z$ is replaced by a piecewise-linear function $\lambda$ on $\tropC$.
-Since the contraction is obtained by applying the relative Proj construction to $\omega_{\cC}(\lambda)$, the relevant information encoded by $\lambda$ is a collection of integral slopes along the edges of $\tropC$.
+Tropically, $\pazocal Z$ is replaced by a PL function $\lambda$ on $\tropC$.
+The relevant information encoded by $\lambda$ is a collection of slopes along the edges of $\tropC$.
 These are the objects of the stack \textbf{Div}, introduced in \cite[\S 4.2]{MarcusWise}.

-Finding $\lambda$ such that $\omega_{\cC}(\lambda)$ is trivial on the exceptional locus of $\cC\to\OC$ reduces to a simple calculation of degrees - as opposed to a more complicated equality in the Picard group of a genus two curve - because we impose that $\lambda$ is pulled back from the admissible cover.
+Finding $\lambda$ such that $\omega_{\cC}(\lambda)$ is trivial on the exceptional locus of $\cC\to\OC$ reduces to a simple calculation of degrees - as opposed to a more complicated equality in the Picard group of a genus two curve - because we impose that $\lambda$ is pulled back from the target of the admissible cover.

-When the weight of the core is positive, $\lambda$ is essentially determined by the weight function.
-When the weight of the core is zero, instead, basically any of the positive-weight tails can be elected as the special branch of the Gorenstein singularity $\overline{C}$, be it isolated or a ribbon chain.
+When the weight of the core is zero, basically any of the positive-weight tails can be elected as the special branch of the Gorenstein singularity $\overline{C}$, be it isolated or a ribbon.
 The choice of $\lambda$ can be thought of as the choice of a degree-one divisor (i.e. a point) on the target of the admissible cover.
+The support of this divisor corresponds to the special component of the singularity.